ImJoeWebb/p4.imjoewebb.biz/README.md

 Project 4 - Dynamic Web Applications

 My project 4 is a diary logger, very similar to OhLife.
 The user can create an account and view and edit their diary posts from the website.
 The user also sets up a time to recieve a daily email.
-The email will serve the purpose of getting the user's diary entry.
-By replying to the email with the user's diary entry, it is added to the online diary.
+The email will remind the user to write a new entry and will have a link to do so.
 There is also no social function to the website and the diary entries are kept private from other users.

 Features:
 * Sign up new user
 * Login user
 * Logout user
-* Send a daily email to retrieve a diary entry from the user
+* Send a daily email with a link to make a new post for their diary
 * Edit the time the user will recieve the email
-* Add a post through the website for any day
+* Add posts at any time
-* Edit any post through the website
+* Edit any post
-* Delete any post through the website
+* Delete any post

 Maybes:
 * Save entire diary to a text file